 2. Know Your Current PPC Conversion Rate

 This, in turn, can help you figure out which campaigns are performing the best and which ones are failing.
-So you’ll understand which tactics you should continue using and which ones you should avoid.
+So you’ll understand which keyword groups and tactics you should continue using and which ones you should avoid.
 It’ll also help you come up with your average PPC conversion rate based on your campaigns.

 However, if you’re running just one campaign, you should compare your current conversion rate with that of the previous month.
 This will help you come up with an idea of your average PPC conversion rate.